OCA/stock-logistics-tracking/stock_quant_package_dimension/readme/DESCRIPTION.md

-This module adds dimension fields on stock packages and an estimated weight (in kg).
+This module adds dimension fields on stock packages.